 We share 13 hacks to easily get more vegetables into your day.
 Brainstorming how to eat more plants is a productive thing to do for your health.

-We’d be remiss to not talk about hydration and drinking more water.
-In all seriousness, this is one of the single most important and productive things that you can do right now.
+We’d be remiss to not talk about drinking more water.
+This is the best productive thing to do at work.

 Our body does nothing to store or replenish water.
 Hydration is 100% our responsibility.